tingold/pgdog/README.md

 * `users.toml` for users and passwords

-Most options have reasonable defaults, so a basic configuration for a single user and database deployment is pretty short:
+Most options have reasonable defaults, so a basic configuration for a single user and database running on the same machine is pretty short:

 **`pgdog.toml`**